qel15/CS4127-A1-PENGI52505/README.md

             <!-- Introduction Section -->
             <section class="activities-text-content">
                 <h1 class="heading1">Activities to do in Singapore</h1>
                 <p>As a country known for being very well developed and where it makes most of its money from tourism, you can expect to find a lot of things to do and places to visit.
 As mentioned in <a href="culture-page.html" target="_self" class="link-color">this page</a>, there are a number of buildings or other structures that many tourists or even locals will look at in awe of the building's beauty.
-While there are a lot of huge buildings in Singapore, it's not a completely concrete jungle.
-There are other activities available outdoors such as going to zoos, parks, beautiful beaches, etc. Here are some places I personally would recommend:</p>
+While there are a lot of huge buildings in Singapore, it's not a completely concrete jungle. <a href="https://www.visitsingapore.com/" target="_blank" class="link-color">this website</a> is also a good place to look for places to go to but Here are some places I personally would recommend:</p>
             </section>

             <!-- Gardens by the Bay Section -->